mahnoor-zamir/Ascend-Agency/README.md

-# Ascend Agency Pricing Page
+# Ascend Agency Dashboard

 This project is a React-based web application designed to display a pricing table for different publication options.
-The UI is styled with Tailwind CSS, and the table component is reusable across multiple tabs.
+The UI is styled with Tailwind CSS.
 ## Features

-- **Reusable Table Component**: A flexible and reusable table component that can be used across different tabs.
+- **Table Component**: A flexible and reusable table component that can be used across different tabs.
 - **Custom Color Scheme**: The UI follows a specific color palette to maintain a consistent and visually appealing design.
 - **Responsive Design**: The layout is responsive and adapts to different screen sizes.
 - **Filter and Search**: Users can filter publications by name, price, region, and genre.